eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

 - [ ] A set of standards and organizational processes to integrate code from outside developers.
 - [ ] A description of the method to determine how various demands for new code development will be prioritized and implemented.
 - [ ] A description of the process for performing ongoing release of new code and code binaries.
+- [ ] Commenters, Issue Triage and how they are handled.
+What access?
 - [x] Should we keep this time for recurring weekly meeting?
 Yes

 [Team members](readme.md)